trabianmatt/central-ledger/TransferGuide.md

 To get started, you'll need to create two accounts, one to credit to and one to debit from.

 ### Create account **dfsp1**
 Start off by creating an account with the name **dfsp1**.
-Simply provide the account's name and password then make a call to the create account endpoint.
+Provide the account's name and password then make a call to the create account endpoint.
 More detail about the response and errors can be found in the [API documentation.](API.md#create-account)

 #### Request
 ```